muhammedfatih/MailBoxSample/README.md

 ## Summary

 This is a simple mailbox project in order to show some coding skills.
-Project has .NET Core 3.1 backend, MySQL 5.7 database, React frontend and dockerize containers.
+Project has alternative two backends (.NET Core 3.1 and CakePhp 3.5), MySQL 5.7 database, React frontend and dockerize containers.
+You can select your backend with change your directory cakephp in order to use it with CakePhp 3.5 or dotnet in order to use it with .NET Core 3.1.

 ### Capabilities